Ahvaz: Etymology

 The city known today as Ahvaz was first recognized as an urban settlement in ancient times under the name Taryana.
-This name clearly reflects “Daryāna” derived from “Daryān” the legendary name of Darius, and also refers to a powerful dynasty of Persian kings that ruled after the Achaemenid period.
+This name clearly reflects “Dāryāna” derived from “Dāryān” the legendary name of Darius, and also refers to a powerful dynasty of Persian kings that ruled after the Achaemenid period.

 Taryana was located along a section of the Royal Road that stretched from Persepolis to Sardis, with part of the royal route crossing the Karun River in Taryana (present-day Ahvaz).
-Later, during the reign of Ardashir I (Ardashir Babakan), Taryana expanded and was renamed “Hormazd-Ardeshir” (هرمَزد اردشیر) in New Persian, being reestablished on both sides of the river.
+Later, during the reign of Ardashir I (Ardashir Babakan), Taryana expanded and was renamed “Hormazd-Ardeshir” (هُرمَزد اردشیر) in New Persian, being reestablished on both sides of the river.
 The first part of the name honored "God," while the second part was named after the king himself.
 The name was later abbreviated to “Darawashir”, but it is unclear if this change was made by Ardashir I in 230 (cf. Encyclopædia Iranica, al-Maqdisi, et al.) or by his grandson Hormizd I according to the Middle Persian Šahrestānīhā ī Ērānšahr.
 The king built a dam over the Karun River in the city, which increased its significance, and soon Darawashir became the capital of the province of Susiana (modern-day Khuzestan).

-The commercial center of Susiana was located on one side of the river in Darawshir (eastern Ahvaz, in the area stretching from Khorram-kushk to the present-day “Chaharrah-e Zand”) and was known as “Hujestan Wajar” (the market of Huzestan).
-The other side of the river served as the administrative center and residence of the nobility (western Ahvaz, in the area of Amaniyeh, Lashkar, and present-day Lashkarabad) and was called Horamshir.
+The commercial center of Susiana, located on one side of the river in Darawashir (Darāvāshīr, east of the city, spanning the area from present-day Khorram Kushk to the present-day “Chaharrah Zand”), was known as "Hūǰestān-vāčār" (“the market of the Huzestan”).
+The other side of the river, serving as the administrative and aristocratic center (west of Ahvaz, covering the area of present-day Amaniyeh, Lashkar, and Lashkarābād), was called Horamshir.